Why tell your friends when you can teleport them?

 Tomato-throwing festival in Spain?
 Yes!

-2.Get the right tool for the job.
+2. Get the right tool for the job

-Both devices are part of Facebook’s Live 360-Ready Program, which recognizes preferred hardware partners who have worked with the company to ensure a seamless 360 live-streaming experience that’s “easy, reliable and fun”.
+Both devices are part of Facebook’s Live 360-Ready Program, which recognizes preferred hardware partners who have worked with the company to ensure a seamless 360° live-streaming experience that’s “easy, reliable and fun”.

-3. Treat the camera like a person.
-It takes a little getting used to, but you don’t need to worry about where you’re “pointing” your 360 camera.
-Everything’s already in-frame!
+It takes a little getting used to, but you don’t need to worry about where you’re pointing your 360° camera.
+Everything’s already in the frame!

-What you can think about instead is how you’re positioning and moving your camera as you live-stream.
+What you can think about instead is how you’re positioning and moving your camera as you livestream.
 Try to keep the camera at your eye level so that your audience can both engage with you and experience the scene in a natural way.

 And when you’re moving around or changing the camera’s position, try to keep your camera movements steady.
-Sudden camera swings can be especially disorienting in 360.
+Sudden camera swings can be especially disorienting in 360°.

-4. Do a test run.
+4. Do a test run

 Before you start, it’s a good idea to do a test shoot by setting your audience to “Only me”.

-You can preview your shot directly on your phone’s display by swiping the screen once you’ve begun, or if you’re nearby a computer or other device, you can pull up your Facebook timeline to see exactly how it’ll look to your audience.
+You can preview your footage directly on your phone’s display by swiping the screen once you’ve begun, or if you’re nearby a computer or other device, you can pull up your Facebook timeline to see exactly how it’ll look to your audience.

-5. Engage with your viewers.
+5. Engage with your viewers

 The real beauty of live video is the potential for interaction.